robertoschwald/relay-gorm-connector/README.md

     @RelayField(description='An optional description of name')
     String name

-    Date dateCreated // hidden from GraphQL
+    Date dateCreated // no annotation? hidden from GraphQL }
-}
 ```